kubernetes-sigs/bom/README.md

 - completion: generate the autocompletion script for the specified shell
 - [document](#bom-document): Work with SPDX documents
 - [generate](#bom-generate): Create SPDX manifests
+- [validate](#bom-validate): Check artifacts against an SBOM
 - help: Help about any command
+- version: Print the version

 ### `bom generate`

 `bom generate` is the `bom` subcommand to generate SPDX manifests.

-Currently supports creating SBOM from files, images, and docker archives (images in tarballs).
+Currently supports creating SBOM from directories, files, images, archives and docker archives (images in tarballs).
 It supports pulling images from remote registries for analysis.

-bom can take a deeper look into images using a growing number of analyzers designed to add more sense to common base images.
+The operating system packages installed in images (Alpine, Debian and RPM based distributions) are listed in the SBOM, together with the image layers.
+Directories are scanned for the codebases they hold, like Go modules, whose dependencies are resolved and listed with their licenses.

 Go binaries found in images and in files passed with --file are listed with the Go modules they were built from, as recorded in